logankilpatrick/CSCI-33-Final/README.md

 __In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?__

-- Ability for mentors/students to sign up
+- [x] Ability for mentors/students to sign up
-- Breakdown of all the different schools for students
+- [x] Breakdown of all the different schools for students
-- Chat feature for students/mentors
+- [ ] Chat feature for students/mentors
-- Profile for mentors
+- [ ] Profile for mentors
-- Main public feed that shows successful mentored students
+- ~~Main public feed that shows successful mentored students~~
+  - (Switched to have the main feed be newly added programs)

 __In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?__